telerik/xaml-docs/controls/radgridview/export/export-formats/export-pdf.md

 # ExportToPdf

-The __ExportToPdf__ method allows exporting to "Pdf" format without the need to integrate RadGridView with *RadSpreadProcessing*.
+The __ExportToPdf__ method allows exporting to "Pdf" format.
+As the mechanism uses **RadSpreadProcessing** internally, there is no need for the user to make the integration manually.
 The method was introduced in __Q1 2015__.

 __Assembly References__